discordjs/guide/guide/sharding/additional-information.md

 client.shard.broadcastEval(funcName, { context: { arg: 'arg' } });
 ```

-Discord.js v13 introduces a new object named <DocsLink path="typedef/BroadcastEvalOptions">`BroadcastEvalOptions`</DocsLink>.
+The <DocsLink path="typedef/BroadcastEvalOptions">`BroadcastEvalOptions`</DocsLink> typedef was introduced in discord.js v13 as the second parameter in `.broadcastEval()`.
-This object has two parameters.
-The `context` parameter will be sent as the second argument to your function.
+It accepts two properties: `shard` and `context`.
+The `context` property will be sent as the second argument to your function.

 In this small snippet, an argument is passed to the `funcName` function through this parameter.
 The function will recieve the arguments as an object as the second parameter.

 ::: warning
 The `context` option only accepts properties which are JSON-serializable.
-This means you can not pass complex data types in the context directly.
+This means you cannot pass complex data types in the context directly.
 :::

 ### Asynchronous functions